Fixed-Displacement Pump (IL)

 Details

-Threshold pressure increase for the transition between pump and motor operation.
-The transition region is defined in the region of 0 MPa between the positive and negative values of the threshold pressure increase.
-Within this region, the calculated leakage rate and friction torque are corrected according to the transition term , to ensure a smooth transition from one mode to the other.
+The threshold value of pressure increase for switching between pump and hydraulic motor operation modes.
+The transition area is defined in the region of 0 MPa between the positive and negative values of the threshold pressure increase.
+Within this area, the calculated leakage rate and friction moment are adjusted according to the transition term to ensure a smooth transition from one mode to another.

 Dependencies

-To use this parameter, set Leakage and friction parameterization to one of the values:
+To use this parameter, set Leakage and friction parameterization to one of the following values:

 -